fgarcialainez/ML4iOS/README.md

 # ML4iOS

-The idea of this project is to create a very simple open source library to help developers to integrate Machine Learning on any iOS application.
+The idea of this project is to create a very simple open source library to help iOS developers integrate machine learning into any iOS application.

 To implement this library I have used a powerful and innovative platform named [BigML](https://bigml.com).
 This platform provides